ahillss/ReverseEngineeringNotes/README.md

 Certain disassemblers output the memory address next to the disassembled instructions.
 Some incorrectly start at ```0x0``` and others like **objdump** give the correct address used at runtime.

-For example X86 32-bit executables should start at ```0x8048000```.
+For example X86 32-bit executables (I believe) should start at ```0x8048000```.

 Also hex editors usually start at ```0x0```, so you may need to subtract for example ```0x8048000``` from an instruction's address to find it in the hex editor.

 ### Global variables

-Not only global variables, but static variables and string constants are also considered part of the global variables.
+Not only global variables, but static variables and string constants are also part of the global variables.

 The register ebx is usually used as an offset to them.